MicrosoftDocs/windows-ai-docs/docs/index.md

 :::row:::
     :::column:::

-        Windows AI is the AI Platform for Windows developers.
+        ## AI Platform for Windows developers

         With Windows AI, you can take advantage of hardware optimizations and interchangable AI models to build intelligent applications on Windows devices.

         > [!div class="nextstepaction"]
         > [Learn more](overview.md)